HKUST-LongGroup/Awesome-Open-Vocabulary-Detection-and-Segmentation/README.md

 ## :sparkles: PR is welcome!

-## :label: TODO
+## Todo

-- [] Add detailed impls of each method, such as template prompts vs learnable prompts, CLIP text encoder vs BERT, initialization of image encoder, etc.
+- [ ] Add detailed impls of each method, such as template prompts vs learnable prompts, CLIP text encoder vs BERT, initialization of image encoder, etc.

 ## General Overview